Alexandara/photometry-plus/README.md

 Feel free to download this project and change it to suit your needs!

 # Credit
 This project was inspired by using the Great Basin Observatory telescope in the Great Basin National Park.
 Great thanks to the astropy library.
+This project uses a modified version of the astrometry.net client.py file.

 # License
 GNU @ Alexis Tudor